 Traditional classification of chlamydiae was based on host and/or disease association, without a high degree of consistency.
 Different efficiencies in infectivity and replication determine consistent, but not absolute, associations between chlamydial strain, host, and disease manifestation.
 The Chlamydia species known so far were traditionally attributed to their main hosts.

-C abortus (formerly C psittaci serotype 1) is an agent causing primarily abortion in small ruminants, mainly sheep (ovine enzootic abortion, now ovine chlamydiosis; see Enzootic Abortion of Ewes (EAE)) and goats (see Chlamydiosis (Enzootic Abortion)).
+C abortus (formerly C psittaci serotype 1) is an agent causing primarily abortion in small ruminants, mainly sheep (ovine enzootic abortion, now ovine chlamydiosis; see Enzootic Abortion of Ewes (EAE) Enzootic Abortion of Ewes (EAE) Also see Management of Reproduction: Sheep.
+Abortion in ewes, as in cows, is not always easily diagnosed.
+Although many of the toxins that cause abortion in cows also cause problems in ewes... read more ) and goats.
 C caviae was found in guinea pigs and was related to ocular and urogenital infections.
-C felis is associated with acute or chronic conjunctivitis (see Chlamydial Conjunctivitis), rhinitis, and bronchopneumonia in both stray and domestic cats.
+C felis is associated with acute or chronic conjunctivitis (see Chlamydial Conjunctivitis Chlamydial Conjunctivitis read more ), rhinitis, and bronchopneumonia in both stray and domestic cats.
 C muridarum was isolated from a mouse colony with pneumonia.
-Infections with C pecorum are ubiquitous in cattle herds with multiple organ manifestations (also see Abortion in Large Animals).
+Infections with C pecorum are ubiquitous in cattle herds with multiple organ manifestations (also see Abortion in Large Animals Abortion in Large Animals read more ).
 C pneumoniae is a respiratory pathogen in people and is involved in community-acquired respiratory tract infections as well as exacerbations of chronic obstructive airway diseases.
-C psittaci is the causative agent of avian chlamydiosis (see Avian Chlamydiosis), formerly called psittacosis or ornithosis in psittacine birds or poultry/fowl, respectively.
+C psittaci is the causative agent of avian chlamydiosis (see Avian Chlamydiosis Avian Chlamydiosis read more ), formerly called psittacosis or ornithosis in psittacine birds or poultry/fowl, respectively.
 In swine, C suis (former porcine serovar of C trachomatis) is the most prevalent chlamydial agent that might be involved in multiple infection sites of the body.
 C trachomatis causes a variety of diseases in people, such as trachoma, urogenital infection, and lymphogranuloma venereum.
 With respect to the two new species, C avium has already been identified as a pathogen in pigeons and in psittacines, whereas the role of C gallinacea in poultry has yet to be defined.

 With the availability of molecular diagnostic tools, the presence of chlamydiae has been frequently noticed in clinically inconspicuous animals (pets and farm animals).
 Epidemiologic data indicate that chlamydial infections are disseminated worldwide, but the epidemiologic importance of these findings is still unknown.